meltoner/agrofelis/components/remote-control/readme.md

 # Conclusion

 The rationale of the module, its sub components and their elements were elaborated.
 Photos outlining details of the different phases of the manufacturing process were provided.
-Source code files, schematics, instructions and printouts to reconstruct the Agrofelis basic remote controller  have been documented.
+Source code files, schematics, instructions and printouts to reconstruct the Agrofelis basic remote controller, have been documented.
 The document closes with a photo of the remote controller being held by the Robot's operator.

 ![Remote control being held](_figures/remote-control-13-held.jpg)